White-tailed rat: Description

 The white-tailed rat is a fairly large species with a head-and-body length of 163 mm for males and 144 mm for females, with a short tail of about 60 mm.
 The fur is soft, woolly and dense.
 The head is broad, and the face is mostly grey, with pale spots above the eye and behind the ear in some individuals.
 The whiskers are long and the ear is rounded and dark-coloured.
 The upper parts of head and body are greyish-brown flecked with buff; each hair has a grey base and shaft, and a buff or blackish tip.
 The underparts are whitish-grey, each individual hair having a grey base and shaft and a cream or whitish tip.
 The tail is colourless and is clad in short white fur.
 The fore feet have four digits and the hind feet five.
 The upper surfaces of the fore feet have white hair, as do the sides and upper surfaces of the hind feet.

+Taxonomy

+South African fossils from the Pliocene of the white-tailed rat were once assigned to the separate species Mystromys hausleitneri.
+However, this species was found to be a junior synonym of M. albicaudatus.

 Distribution and habitat

 The white-tailed rat is endemic to South Africa and Lesotho where it is found in grasslands and shrubby areas.
 It tends to inhabit burrows of meerkats and cracks in the soil during the day and venture out at night.

+Ecology

-It eats vegetable matter such as seeds and has been known to take insects.
+Evidence from dental microwear of fossilised teeth from the Pliocene found in Makapansgat Limeworks suggests that the white-tailed rat's diet back then was broadly similar to its diet in the present day.
+The white-tailed rat eats vegetable matter such as seeds and has been known to take insects.
 The stomach has a ruminant-like digestive action and there are bacteria in the hind gut that ferment the food.
 Unlike hamsters, white-tailed rats do not have cheek pouches.